 This is straightforward and easy.
 Give your Rhaphidophora a good watering after you do the repotting.

-You don’t want to let the soil completely dry out while the plant is settling in.
-How often you’ll water yours depends on these factors: the mix, the size of the pot, and the conditions it’s growing in.
+You don’t want to let the soil completely dry while the plant settles in.
+How often you’ll water yours depends on the mix, the size of the pot, and the conditions it’s growing in.

-It’s hot in Tucson now so I’ll probably water my newly repotted Monstera minima every 6 days until the weather cools.
-I’ll see how fast it’s drying out in the new mix and bigger pot but about once a week sounds about right.
+It’s hot in Tucson now, so I’ll probably water my newly repotted Monstera minima every six days until the weather cools.
+I’ll see how fast it’s drying out in the new mix and bigger pot, but about once a week sounds right.

 In the winter months, I’ll water less often.